 Several websites offer free basic introductory coding courses, and there are a number of interactive resources online that will get you acquainted with the same.

-Having to code in your skill set definitely gives you a career advantage and thus money-making opportunities, whether it be while you are looking to start a new career, switch jobs, or even freelance your coding skills in your free time.
-You can even expand your knowledge on coding to jump into computers and app development, the best software engineer jobs are often lucrative and provide a steady stream of income as technology keeps on innovating.
+You can even expand your knowledge on coding to jump into computers and app development, the software engineer jobs are often lucrative and provide a steady stream of income as technology keeps on innovating.

 For some of the same reason as stated above, the digital marketing industry is booming like never before.
 As businesses transfer their advertising and marketing budgets to the web, SEO (Search Engine Optimization), Content Marketing and Social Media Marketing have become a top priority.